Our logo and banner represent our mission to the world, to people of all colors, all religions, especially those who are people of the sea.

 In 1963, a Belgian sea captain who immigrated to the U.S. had a dream of a place for seamen to go in the Port of Houston.
 He had sailed to this port many times and had found that it had not received the name of “Worst port in the world” for seamen without reason.
 He dreamed of a great seamen center and sold this dream to several others involved in shipping in one way or another.
 The result was the formation of the Houston International Seaman Center Inc. This body functioned in a semi-dormant state for some five years.

 This nucleus of three ministers formed a committee known as the “Committee on Ministry to International Seamen, Port of Houston.”
-From these three men with a dream, a ministry formed that at one time included eleven denominations: Episcopal, three Lutheran, United Methodist, Catholic, two Presbyterians, Norwegian Seamen’s Church, Greek Orthodox & Houston Rabbinical Association.
-The Southern Baptists are currently inactive on the committee but has numerous congregations participating.
+From these three men with a dream, a ministry formed that at one time included eleven denominations: Episcopal, three Lutheran, United Methodist, Catholic, two Presbyterians, Norwegian Seamen’s Church, Southern Baptists, Greek Orthodox & Houston Rabbinical Association.